Brlom/my-nc-knews/README.md

 };

 ```

+To set up the schema first run `npx knex migrate:latest`.
+Then run `npx knex seed:run` to insert the seed data.

 Once your configuration is set up, you should be able to run the server by using the command: `npm run start`.